th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/node-red.md

 # Node-RED
 Node-RED is described as flow-base programming for the Internet of Things.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 Node-Red has different nodes which allows us to control our devices according to our needs.
-We will use this home automation for our current projekt.
+We will use this home automation for our current project.

 # Installation of node-RED